Rambo (1987 video game)

-Rambo is a side-scrolling action-adventure video game produced by Pack-In-Video for the Nintendo Entertainment System (NES).
+Rambo is an action-adventure video game produced by Pack-In-Video for the Nintendo Entertainment System (NES).
 It was released on December 4, 1987 in Japan, and May 1988 in North America.
 It is based on the film Rambo: First Blood Part II (1985).
 The game sold 600,000 copies.

 Gameplay

 The game starts off with Colonel Trautman asking Rambo whether or not he wants to leave the prison and start the mission.
 Players are given a choice, but cannot advance in the game unless "yes" is chosen.
 Players advance through the camp and talk to others, and when talking to Trautman again, he tells Rambo the mission.
 Rambo then drops into the forest and fights spiders and other forest creatures.
 Bosses include giant spiders and helicopters.
 The game has similar gameplay to Zelda II: The Adventure of Link.
 In the Japanese version, the experience meter is replaced by an anger meter; however, it functions exactly the same.

-Later in the game, Rambo picks up an arsenal of weapons and fights enemy soldiers, but this happens close to the end of the game.
+Later in the game, Rambo picks up an arsenal of weapons and fights enemy soldiers.